suhasghugare/suhasghugare.github.io/_pages/publications1.md

 Conference Publication
 ---
 * Ghugare, S. B., & Tambe, S. S. (2016, January).
 Development of genetic programming based softsensor model for styrene polymerization process and its application in model based control.
 In 2016 Indian Control Conference (ICC), pp. 238-244, IEEE Xplore.

 Book Published
 ---
 * Ghugare, S. B. (2005).
 “Chemical Engineering for GATE and Other Competitions”, Khanna Publishers, Delhi, ISBN: 8174092099.

---
 You can also check out my [Google Scholar Profile](https://scholar.google.com/citations?hl=en&user=Zi3xtvIAAAAJ)

 Professional Contributions (Research Peer Review)
 ---

 I have worked as reviewer for the following journals:
-i.
-Energy Conversion and Management: X, Elsevier ii.
-Sustainable Energy Research, Springer iii.
-Signal, Image and Video Processing, Springer iv.
-Multiscale and Multidisciplinary Modeling, Experiments and Design, Springer More details of my review work can be found on my [Orchid Profile](https://orcid.org/0000-0001-5211-3240)
+1. Energy Conversion and Management: X, Elsevier
+2. Sustainable Energy Research, Springer
+3. Signal, Image and Video Processing, Springer
+4. Multiscale and Multidisciplinary Modeling, Experiments and Design, Springer

+More details of my review work can be found on my [Orchid Profile](https://orcid.org/0000-0001-5211-3240)